5E3M Deluxe Micro© Guitar Amplifier

 Self-Split Push-Pull Power Amp for the Deluxe Micro

-Note a 500KA Master Volume pot replaces the 330K Grid Leak resistor and the .0022uF snubber cap is not needed in this low-gain amp.
+Note: in the Deluxe Micro a 500KA Master Volume pot replaces the 330K Grid Leak resistor and the .0022uF snubber cap is not needed in this low-gain amp.

 V2 is a self-split push-pull power tube.
-Output transformer is Hammond 125A using secondary wires 2 & 4 to give 22500:8 load impedance for 8 ohm speaker.
+Output transformer is Hammond 125A using secondary wires 2 & 4 (yellow & orange) to give 22500:8 ohm load impedance for 8 ohm speaker.
 Try the amp without the .0022uF 1000v stability cap across the V2 plates.
-If the amp oscillates (high pitched screechy noise) then install the cap.
-The 25uF 25V power tube bypass cap is optional.
-Install it only if you want more than 1 watt of clean power.
+If the amp oscillates (high pitched screechy noise) then install the cap between V2 pins 1 & 6.
 Download the DIYLC file here.

 If you prefer a push-pull power amp this puts out slightly less power than the single-ended parallel 12AU7 and I really didn't notice a change in tone compared to the single-ended parallel power tube.
-The only changes required for self-split push-pull are the V2 wiring and a push-pull output transformer.
+The only changes required for self-split push-pull are the V2 wiring and a push-pull output transformer (Hammond 125A).
 I measured 1 watt of clean power and a max of 1.2w with distortion using the push-pull 12AU7.
 I also tried an Electroharmonix 12BH7A and it measured 1 watt of clean but with a max of 2 watts.
-I went with the push-pull Hammond 125A using the secondary tap wires 2 and 4 for an 8 ohm speaker.
+I went with the push-pull Hammond 125A using the secondary tap wires 2 and 4 (yellow & orange) for an 8 ohm speaker.